senseiBlaq/Learning_IOS/README.md

 Welcome to the **iOS Projects Collection** repository!
-This repo hosts multiple modern iOS apps and components written in Swift using **UIKit**, **SwiftUI**, **Combine**, and more.
+This repo hosts multiple modern iOS apps and components written in Swift using **UIKit**, **SwiftUI**, **Combine**, **StoryBoard** and more.

-Each project is organized in its own directory and demonstrates key concepts in iOS development — from networking and animations to data persistence and SwiftUI best practices.
+Each project is organized in its own directory and demonstrates key concepts in iOS development — from api, networking and animations to data persistence and SwiftUI best practices.

 ---